AlexLemna/website-script/README.md

 - `alexanderlemna.com`
 - `notes.alexanderlemna.com`

 All of these websites serve up some basic, static HTML/CSS pages with no JavaScript required.
 I write all the pages up as Markdown documents, and run this script to convert them to HTML and copy them to my web server's document root.
-My web server is OpenBSD's `httpd`, with an expected directory structure of:
+My web servers are OpenBSD's `httpd` (and Linux's `Caddy`, for dev purposes), with an expected directory structure of (roughly):

 ```
 /var/www